 The Department of Women and Gender Studies at Hunter College organized this interactive workshop with a diverse group of presenters, on how language can be (ab)used to oppress groups or liberate people.

 Jerin co-hosted this webinar with Stop Street Harassment.
-Brave women representing three continents to learn of the similarities and differences in the way our sisters fight street harassment.
+Brave women representing a diverse array of cultures to learn of the similarities and differences in the way we fight street harassment.

 Jerin joined an all-star panel organized by WIN NYC, along with: Carmelyn Malalis: Chair and Commissioner, NYC Commission on Human Rights; and Sara Valenzuela: Director of National Latino Outreach, Hillary for America.